 Anyone who grew up in the Plymouth Brethren as I did laughs whenever they hear this because it’s obvious the one making this claim isn’t familiar with the doctrines of Darby’s denomination.
 First of all, the Brethren were quite sexist (and often still are), and would never accept any teaching from a female.
 But even if the “vision” had been given by a male, Darby would have still rejected it because the Brethren are cessationists and believe that legitimate prophetic visions ended during Paul’s time, so he would have rejected any such vision as a deception, either by the one speaking the “prophecy” or by demons giving the “prophecy” to the speaker.

-Regardless, if you read the so-called prophecy, it appears that it was actually just about the Post-Tribulation Second Coming of Christ anyway, and not about the Rapture at all.
+Regardless, if you read the so-called prophecy, it appears that it was actually just about the idea known as the Post-Tribulation Second Coming of Christ anyway, and not about the Rapture at all.

 - Jesus’ statements about His Second Coming don’t seem to line up with the doctrine of the Rapture.